justynjen/Mind-Body--Keto/recipes/_posts/2017-04-12-no-noodle-lasagna-cups.md

 instagram_url:
 ---

-🎶Just a spoonful of lasagna makes the tastiness go down, the tastiness go down...
-Just a spoonful of lasagna makes the tastiness go down in the most delightful way! 🎶
+🎶Just a spoonful of lasagna makes the tastiness go down, the tastiness go down… Just a spoonful of lasagna makes the tastiness go down in the most delightful way! 🎶

 &nbsp;